FauzanWahyuM/Sistem-Peternakan-KP/TESTING.md

    - Verify that you're redirected to the correct dashboard
    - Check that a token is stored in localStorage

+## Predefined Users

+The application comes with predefined users for testing:

+1. **Admin User**
+   - Username: admin
+   - Password: password
+   - Role: admin

+2. **Penyuluh User**
+   - Username: penyuluh
+   - Password: password
+   - Role: penyuluh

+3. **Peternak User**
+   - Username: peternak
+   - Password: password
+   - Role: peternak

 ## Troubleshooting

 If tests fail, check:

-1. MongoDB connection string in `.env.local`
-2. Network connectivity to MongoDB (especially for MongoDB Atlas)
-3. Database user permissions
-4. Environment variables are correctly set
+1. Environment variables are correctly set
+2. Node.js is properly installed
+3. All dependencies are installed (`npm install`)